 Travel lovers across the planet are frustrated because they can’t scratch their travel itch.
 Being stuck at home when you’ve already had plans to visit the next place on your bucket list is maddening.
 You can’t travel to India to get a plate of Punjabi style, Chicken Bharta from the local Dhaba, and that leaves you wanting it all the more.

-Here are some of the best ways to cure, or at least try to indulge your wanderlust when you really can’t travel.
+What to do when you can’t travel?
+Here are some of the best things to at least try to indulge your wanderlust when you really can’t travel.

 Get Ready to Scratch Your Travel Itch by Learning a New Language